 (Dispute relating to negotiation) If at any time during the negotiation period a dispute arises between the parties that, after reasonable negotiations, the parties are unable to resolve to their mutual satisfaction, then either party may seek to resolve the dispute in accordance with the dispute resolution process set out in Part 17.

 (Negotiations to continue despite dispute) To remove any doubt, the negotiation process and the obligations of the parties in that regard are to continue notwithstanding the commencement of a dispute resolution process pursuant to Part 17 of this Undertaking.

+(Socialised Access to be granted in priority to Differentiated Access) Where an Access Agreement is entered in respect of available Terminal Capacity, which is partly Socialised and partly Differentiated, the Access will be granted from the Existing Terminal first, with any remaining Access provided from the Differentiated Expansion(s).

 Negotiation Cessation Notice